elalgarro/py_audio/README.md

-## How to run the audio transpiler
+## How to run the audio transcriptor

  - install the dependencies `pip install -r requirements.txt`
  - on MacOS, PyAudio has a system dependency on `portaudio`, so you'll need to install that